HOME > Handbook > At the campsite

 We try, within reason, to leave no trace that we were ever at a site.
 All garbage is picked up and we don't leave a bunch of gross food in the fire pit.
 We do not burn cans and leave them for the next group or ever leave garbage unburnt in a fire pit.
 If there's no thunderbox, we bury everything.
 Who wants to see little packages of toilet paper in the bush?
 We don't really get into the "Bushcrafting" scene where you cause unnecessary damage to live plants or trees just to make a cool adjustable pot hanging system.
 No one needs that.

-As mentioned above, we control the food smells.
+We control the food smells.
 This also includes pouring dish basin water away from the campsite.

 We set up tents, bug tents, hammocks and beached canoes in such a way that there's always an easy route for a bear to run away and not feel trapped even for a second.